 Immunosuppressants may weaken the immune system enhancing the risk of infection.

-In older people, the wound healing process is comparatively slower than in younger people because older people have insufficient nutrition intake, poor hydration, altered hormonal response, compromised immunity, respiratory and circulatory systems which make them slow their wound-healing ability.
+In older people, the wound-healing process is comparatively slower than in younger people because older people have insufficient nutrition intake, poor hydration, altered hormonal response, compromised immunity, and respiratory and circulatory systems which make them slow their wound-healing ability.